ezweave/pretty-functional/chapters/two/two.md

 The _difference_ is that when we create the `Observable` ourselves, we can directly _control_ how and when the values are emitted.
 That's it!
 This will become _more_ powerful when we start _composing_ operators on the stream.
 But, for now, remember that `from` will give you an `Observable`, but it will not let that `Observable` truly control when it emits a value.
 That is why we can also create `Observable`s explicitly.

-For all intents and purposes when we say "stream" we are really talking about a "stream" that comes from an `Observable`.
+For all intents and purposes when we say "stream" we are really talking about a "stream" that comes from an `Observable`, really it _starts_ with one `Observable`.
 Rarely do you end up creating streams in any other fashion and, for the purposes of what we are doing in this chapter, we can really just use `Observable` to mean anything pulled using the `from` operator.
 In fact, _technically speaking_ (pushes up glasses), `from` creates an `Observable` as we have seen.
 The difference is just that if you make one _explicitly_ you can better control when it emits on the resulting stream.
 As long as that is _somewhat_ clear, just think of an `Observable` as a "streaming thing".
 We will end up getting `Observable`s in a myriad of ways moving forward and you just have to remember that it's just gonna "chuck some shit in the stream" and you'll have to deal with it.
-An `Observable` is a stream and most streams come from `Observable`s.
+An `Observable` is a stream or it is feeding a stream an "outer" `Observable` created and most streams come from `Observable`s.

 [Top](#introduction)